 Stir in enough potato flour to form a stiff dough.
 Knead for 30 seconds, then form into 6 patties.

 Lightly spray a nonstick skillet with vegetable oil spray.
-Cook patties over medium heat until for about 2 minutes until the first side is lightly browned, and then flip and cook the second side for another 2 minutes until it is lightly browned.
+Cook patties over medium heat for about 2 minutes until the first side is lightly browned, and then flip and cook the second side for another 2 minutes until it is lightly browned.

 Enjoy these burgers hot from the skillet.
 Stored in a covered container in the refrigerator, leftover Chickpea Burgers will keep for up to 3 days.